psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

   * ``/home/data/psyinf/hasselhoff/RAW/``

   The ``RAW`` folder is for the EEG and 3T data she is collecting.
-Alex setup that directory so that everything placed within it is automatically compressed with gzip -9.
+Alex setup that directory so that everything placed within it is automatically, transparently, and magically compressed.
 Once she is done collecting data, Ms. Rockstar tells Alex, and he marks the ``RAW`` folder as readonly to prevent accidental modifications of this data.

   Ms. Rockstar and her colleagues create whatever directory structure makes sense to them under the ``/home/data/psyinf/hasselhoff/`` folder.